 A major element of the 2005 AB144, the law creating the TBPOC, was legislative direction to implement a more aggressive risk management program.
 Such a program has been implemented in stages over time to ensure development of a robust and comprehensive approach to risk management.
-A milestone has been reached in the risk management program with all elements now fully incorporated, resulting in one of the most detailed and comprehensive risk management programs in the country today.

-A comprehensive risk assessment is performed for each project in the program.
+A comprehensive risk assessment is performed for each project in the program on a quarterly basis.
 Based upon those assessments, a forecast is developed using the average cost of risk.
 These forecasts can both increase and decrease as risks are identified, resolved or retired.
 Nonetheless, assurances have been made that the public is informed of the risks that have been identified and the possible expense they could necessitate.

-As of the end of the second quarter of 2010, the 50 percent probable draw on Program Contingency is \$367 million.
-The potential draw ranges from about \$200 million to \$550 million.
-Program Contingency decreased by \$240 million in the second quarter of 2010.
-The majority of the reduction can be explained by the removal of \$137 million from the Antioch Bridge budget, transfer of \$203 million to the East Span COS budget, both of which were partially offset by a decrease in the Dumbarton Bridge cost estimate.
+As of the end of the third quarter of 2010, the 50 percent probable draw on Program Contingency is \$210 million.
+The potential draw ranges from about \$75 million to \$350 million.
 The current Program Contingency balance is sufficient to cover the cost of currently identified risks.
 Risk mitigation actions are continuously developed and implemented to reduce the potential draw on the Program Contingency.